Digital ASIC Design Laboratories

 Context

-'Introduction to the Digital ASIC Design Flow' is an introductory course in the Bachelor programs and requires just a basic knowledge in Electrical Engineering and Physics.
+'Introduction to the Digital ASIC Design Flow' is an introductory course for Bachelor programs and requires just a basic knowledge in Electrical Engineering and Physics.
+A background in Digital Engineering is an advantage.

-'Digital ASIC Design Lab' is an advanced course in the Bachelor programs or an introductory course in the Master programs.
+'Digital ASIC Design Lab' is an advanced course for Bachelor programs or an introductory course for Master programs.

 Preliminary courses/knowledge for the course 'Digital ASIC Design Lab':